isaaclepes/TradingCardsResource/README.md

 Enable the resource pack.<br />

 To-do / Goals:<br />
-Convert to Sarhatabaot's fork of Xen's Trading Cards (See: https://github.com/sarhatabaot/TradingCards )<br />
+Convert to Sarhatabaot's fork of Xen's Trading Cards.
+Use model-id instead of names for matching.
+(See: https://github.com/sarhatabaot/TradingCards )<br />
 Produce a new card back/series for each year.<br />
 Possibly add holiday cardbacks as well.<br />
 Include sample Trading Cards plugin configurations.<br />